 Mrs. Bernadette Chappell

 Bernadette Chappell was born in raised in Orange County, California in a faith filled Catholic family.
 With her undeniable interest in music, she began taking piano lessons at the age of six and continued to pursue musical opportunities through the church choir as well as playing flute and piano in weddings.
-Along with all these experience she received performing in concerts, weddings, competitions, and accompanying opportunities, she really was drawn towards teaching.
+Along with all the experience she received performing in concerts, weddings, competitions, and accompanying opportunities, she really was drawn towards teaching.
 She started teaching music classes to preschoolers, and has been teaching private piano, flute and voice for the last 9 years.
 She also has brought many students through a rigorous piano test involving, theory, performance, history and technique through the Music Teachers Association of California.
 She assistant choir director for the Spanish Choir at St. Killian Catholic Church for which she assisted the choir as well as accompanied on piano and guitar for the masses.
 She recently graduated from Cal State University of Fullerton with a Bachelors of Art in Piano Pedagogy.
 She is very grateful for the many opportunities she has received to grow as a musician and a teacher through the Catholic Church.

 Physical Education & Athletics